Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-04-06-Real Life Deutsch-Jozsa Exponential Speed-up Test.md

 ```

 ## Deterministic Classical Algorithm
-The classical algorithm will unknowingly ingest a constant function $f$ and the number of input bits $n$.
-I'd like it to randomly choose binary numbers to input, but when I did that for ~$n>20$ my laptop took a looonnnng time just to generate the random numbers—not including the time to input them into the function.
+The classical algorithm will unknowingly ingest a constant function $$f$$ and the number of input bits $$n$$.
+I'd like it to randomly choose binary numbers to input, but when I did that for ~$$n>20$$ my laptop took a looonnnng time just to generate the random numbers—not including the time to input them into the function.
 If we were considering balanced functions, I'd bite the bullet and definitely do random inputs...
-But, since we know the functions are constant, ;) we'll just start from 0 and increment up to $2^{n-1}+1$!
+But, since we know the functions are constant, ;) we'll just start from $$0$$ and increment up to $$2^{n-1}+1$$!
 (I left the random number generating in there in case anyone wanted to try it out. just replace ```for x in non_random_inputs:``` with ```for x in random_inputs:``` and uncomment the definition of the random_inputs array).

-If the algorithm loop gets to the $2^{n-1}+1$th input (one more than half the possible binary numbers for the given $n$) and gets the same output from $f(x)$ every time, it'll return a 0 indicating $f(x)$ is a constant function.
-If $f(x)$ outputs something different than a previous execution, we know it can't be a constant function.
-We'll immediately break and return a 1 indicating $f(x)$ is a balanced function.
+If the algorithm loop gets to the $$2^{n-1}+1$$th input (one more than half the possible binary numbers for the given $$n$$) and gets the same output from $$f(x)$$ every time, it'll return a 0 indicating $$f(x)$$ is a constant function.
+If $$f(x)$$ outputs something different than a previous execution, we know it can't be a constant function.
+We'll immediately break and return a 1 indicating $$f(x)$$ is a balanced function.
 Of course, we know it will always be a constant function, but might as well make it work for the balanced function case.
 A previous version of this post did work with balanced functions, so if you want to dive into that realm, hopefully this code gives you a head start.

 Last of all, I included some approximate time keeping in the classical algorithm so we can compare it to the quantum algorithm.